Vatnar/UIAOBSIDIAN/25V/IKT104 Mikrokontrollere/0404 Threads mutexes semaphorer.md

 # Thread
 - Piece of code that runs independent of other threads
-- Threads are used to organiaze larger programs into smaller pieces
+- Threads are used to organize larger programs into smaller pieces
-- They have their own stacks for local variables, 4KB
+- They have their own stacks for local variables, 4KB.
+- With for many threads on microC it can be a problem since they dont hav emuch memory
+- They share the same memory space.